Kllannin/ece30861-team-6-part-2/README.md

 # AI/ML Model Registry

-A registry service for uploading, storing, downloading, querying, and rating AI/ML model artifacts via both a REST API and web UI.
+A registry service for uploading, storing, downloading, querying, and rating AI/ML model artifacts via a REST API and a web UI.

 ## Implementation Scope
 The project implements all required baseline features and a limited subset of